 Without a doubt, New Jerseyís oldest, most enduring, and important pieces of folklore is the tale of the infamous Jersey Devil.
 For close to 300 hundred years now, Jerseyans have told tales of this mythical beast that stalks the Pine Barrens and terrorizes local residents.
+Some have stated they believe it related to the Mothman Legend of West Virginia.

 The recurring nature of this story begs a few questions: